 Texas is all about home cooking, and this recipe provides a twist on a home-cooked Texan favorite.
 Indulge in these chipotle cheddar scalloped potatoes as an authentic addition to your next family meal.
-This dish will complement your favorite main course, or pair it with another recipe from Lisa Fain’s cookbook, Home-Cooked Texas.

 - Add the chipolte chiles, garlic, salt, black pepper, and nutmeg to a blender or food processor.
 Add the half-and-half, and blend for about 30 seconds, or until the chiles are chopped.